Three years ago when I started HBIQ, my method of finding players was undefined.

 Larry Bird was definitely clutch, but I didn't get this from him.

-A lot of what I know about the NBA comes from what I know about the NFL, so I guess you could say that my clutch sensibilities began by watching John Elway in the '80s, even though I didn't know it was being formed at the time.
+A lot of what I know about the NBA comes from what I know about the NFL, so I guess you could say that my clutch sensibilities began by watching John Elway in the '80s, even though I didn't know they were being formed at the time.

 I can't tell you how many times Elway absolutely sucked for 55 minutes before he turned into a superhero and delivered a victory in the last minutes of the game.